 In doing so, you’ll not only foster brand loyalty amongst your users, but also position yourself as an authority figure in your niche, which both function to push your audience to convert.

-That being said, you’re probably wondering how exactly that can be done, i.e. you want to know what the best social media marketing for small business strategy is.
+That being said, you’re probably wondering how exactly that can be done—specifically, what the best social media marketing strategy for small businesses is.

 Your Very Own Social Media Marketing for Local Business Strategy